rotki/rotki/docs/api.rst

    :resjson object result: A mapping of all accounts that currently have Liquity positions to ``trove`` information.

    :statuscode 200: Liquity balances successfully queried.
-   :statuscode 409: User is not logged in or Liquity module is not activated.
+   :statuscode 401: User is not logged in.
+   :statuscode 409: Liquity module is not activated.
    :statuscode 500: Internal rotki error.
    :statuscode 502: An external service used in the query such as etherscan could not be reached or returned unexpected response.